WandalTech/WandalTech/README.md

 # Hi, WandalTech is here!
-creator of some known communities.
+creator of some half-known communities.